laipuran/OverTop/ReadMe.md

 ### Recent
 - It automatically gets the files from the %AppData%/.../recent folder, and displays them in the list
 - Push Key Left Ctrl and left click to open that file/folder
+- Push Key R and left click to reload the files
 ### The Same Features
 - Escape to close the window
 - Right Click on the window to configure it